ContextLab/hypertools/readme.md

 <b>Keyword arguments:</b>

-ndims - dimensionality of output data
++ ndims - dimensionality of output data
++ normalize (str or False) - If set to 'across', the columns of the input data will be z-scored across lists.
+If set to 'within', the columns will be z-scored within each list that is passed.
+If set to 'row', each row of the input data will be z-scored.
+If set to False, the input data will be returned.

 <b>Outputs</b>